carrot/bash-hockey-puck/README.md

 Setup
 -----

-- All you need to do is place this script in your application's root and update the variables, then you're good to go.
+- Place this script in your application's root and update the variables.
 - Ensure your manifest has something like android:versionCode="1" if you want versioning to work.
+- Add ```lastCommit.txt``` to your gitignore.